sliuu/hciproject/_posts/2018-04-15-usability-testing-review.md

 <figcaption>Old initial search screen</figcaption>
 </figure>

-**Incident:** Both Liam and Elizabeth did not understand the capability to scan QR codes, which was another negative incident.
+**Incident:** Both participants two and three did not understand the capability to scan QR codes, which was another negative incident.
 However, once this feature of being able to scan the QR codes displayed on artwork placards was explained to them, both preferred to use this over the text search.

 **Severity Level:** 2